 He has his Ph.D. and M.A. in Mathematics from University of Pittsburgh, his M.S. in Computer & Information Sciences from University of Delaware, his M.S. and B.S. in Mathematics from Middle East Technical University.
 He wrote a Ph.D. thesis “Overreaction behavior and optimization techniques in mathematical finance” and a master’s thesis “Asymptotic behavior of solutions of semilinear heat equations with source”.

 He has taught many courses such as Differential Equations, Numerical Solution of Stochastic Differential Equations, Mathematics of Finance and Computational Finance in the graduate and undergraduate programs at the University of Michigan-Ann Arbor and ITU.
-His two Ph.D. students graduated in 2015 and 2019.
-He has two more Ph.D. students.
+His three Ph.D. students graduated in 2015, 2019 and 2023.
+He has one more Ph.D. student.

 He organized “Advances in Financial Mathematics” in the World Congress of Nonlinear Analysts, in Orlando, July 2008.
 He chaired the International Conference on Mathematical Finance and Economics in Istanbul in 2011.
 He became a committee member for the Joint SPE - SIAM Conference on Mathematical Methods in Fluid Dynamics and Simulation of Giant Oil and Gas Reservoirs in 2012 and the Joint SPE - SIAM Conference on Large Scale Computing and Big Data Challenges in Reservoir Simulation in 2014, in Istanbul.